 When assessing your workplace culture, one thing to consider is the language that the company uses.
 Think about it for a moment – do you refer to your people as “employees” or “valued team members”?
 How we communicate, how we provide feedback, and how we talk to each other is important.
 For more on this, take a look at our article which explores the power of your word and why what you say actually matters.

 Next time you have a team meeting, start by connecting with your people before launching into the agenda.
 Perhaps kick-off your meetings by introducing something unique that aligns with your culture, or encourage people to bring in a coffee or morning snack.
 Next, go around the room and have people share a couple of things they’re currently really passionate about.
 By opening ourselves up and sharing our passions, we bring our whole self to work, we allow ourselves to be seen, and we create a platform for discussion and connection.
 All we need to do is find one thing in common with our colleagues and a connection is formed.
-Connection is never too far away if we invite it.
+A connection is never too far away if we invite it.
 It’s a simple as that.

 What strategies does your workplace currently use to create connection amongst its colleagues?
 What ways might you be able to increase connection and authenticity in the workplace?